snamiki1212/ciccc_wmd/README.md

 NO ONE CAN USE THIS DATA.

-But you know this repo is public so everybody can check.
+However, everybody can see this public repo.